2phi/weac/README.md

 weak_layer = WeakLayer(rho=125, h=20)
 ```

-Create a Scenario that defines the environment and setup that the slab and weaklayer will be evaluated in.
+Create a Scenario that defines the environment and setup that the slab and weak layer will be evaluated in.

 ```python
 from weac.components import ScenarioConfig, Segment